tannazmo/Group-Project-10/README.md

 ![Neural_Network](Resources/images/nn.png "Neural Network")

-#### Technologies, languages, tools, and algorithms used throughout the project
-* Data in the format of JSON retrieved from FDA Website using API, then converted to CSV, then stored to Amazon S3
-* Python files to run on Google Colab will be using Pandas and PySpark libraries.
-* The cleaned data will be loaded in a PostgreSQL on AWS.
-* Data will be processed with a superised machine learning model potentially Neural Networks.
-* Presentation Slides on Google Slides.
-* For visualisation, we will have an interactive Tableau dashboard.

 #### Visualization

 To answer the questions of our analyses rergarding statins, we used visual elements like charts, graphs, and maps we to find trends, outliers, and patterns in our dataset.